benurau/Runelite-translator-plugin/README.md

-Translator plugin for runelite that translates most items,objects,npcs and quest and normal dialogue.
+Translator plugin for runelite that translates most items,objects,npcs and dialogue.

 Translations done with googles translation api.
 Currently only finnish available.